jumpinjackie/mapguide-mvc-sample/README.md

  * MapGuide Open Source 2.6 (64-bit)
  * Visual Studio 2013 Community or higher

-All other requirements will be pulled down via NuGet
+All other requirements will be pulled down via NuGet when you open/build the solution for the first time

 # Notes

-When debugging ensure you are using 64-bit IIS express.
-In VS you can find this option under

- Tools - Options - Projects and Solutions - Web Projects - Use the 64 bit version of IIS Express
+This sample project will create and run on a local IIS virtual directory, so you will generally need to run Visual Studio as an administrator.